aramicon/TeamPursuitModel/README.md

 <img src="https://github.com/aramicon/TeamPursuitModel/blob/main/docs/images/screenshot_show_loaded_results.png" width="500">

-These results contain many details for each generation of an experiment, such as details about the best-in-generation solution (it's time, genotype, etc), and population-level statistics.
+These results contain many details for each generation of an experiment, such as details about the best-in-generation solution (its time, genotype, etc), and population-level statistics.
 Depending on the type of simulation, a track race or a breakaway, a slightly different list is shown.

 **Run an instance of a race from results**